seqscope/NovaScope-exemplary-downstream-analysis/docs/analysis/LDA/step3-transform.md

 $neda_dir/steps/step3.1-transform.sh $input_configfile
 ```

-### Step 3.2 transform visualization
+### Step 3.2 Transform Visualization
-For LDA, simply use the color table created at *step 2a.3* to visualize the transformed data.
-This color table will also be used in *Step4*.
+For LDA, simply use the color table created at [step 2a.3](step2a-LDA.md/#step-2a3-summarize-lda-factorization) to visualize the transformed data.

 Input & Output
 ```